Alfredolsl/holbertonschool-low_level_programming/functions_nested_loops/README.md

-This directory will be used for C programs relating to functions and nested loops.
+This directory is for C programs about Functions and Nested loops.